csquare-d/k8s-training/Soapbox.md

 **Advantages of Docker Swarm**:
 - Much simpler than Kubernetes
-- Built into Docker—no additional installation
+- Built into Docker, no additional installation needed
 - Familiar Docker Compose syntax (with some modifications)
 - Easier learning curve
 - Good enough for many production workloads